hitachinsk/ISVI/README.md

 }
 ```

-Our other video inpainting paper (To appear in ECCV 2022):
+Our other video inpainting paper ([FGT](https://github.com/hitachinsk/FGT), To appear in ECCV 2022):
 ```bibtex
 @misc{zhang2022flowguided,
       title={Flow-Guided Transformer for Video Inpainting},